Frequently Asked Questions

 Can someone teach me to ride a horse, even if I've never ridden before?Absolutely, our experienced wranglers will take you into the arena to introduce natural horsemanship before you go out on your trail ride.
 Don’t worry, many of our guests come to us as absolute beginners.

 How involved can we be with the horse’s care?Natural horsemanship encourages building a strong relationship with your horse.
 We like to encourage our guests to participate as much as possible with the handling of our horses.
-Natural horsemanship extends to daily grooming, saddling and giving them a bath after a trail ride.
+Natural horsemanship extends to daily grooming, feeding and giving them a bath after a trail ride.

 How does a trail ride compare for beginner and experienced riders?For beginner riders we use our easier, less adventurous trails and keep the horses at a walking pace.
-For experienced riders we use trails where we can occassionally canter.
+For experienced riders we use trails where we can occasionally canter.
 On hot summer days we love riding the horses bareback, and taking them for a dip in the lake to cool off.
 Either way, you’re guaranteed beautiful vistas and a memorable experience.

 Is there cell reception and WIFI at the ranch?Yes, we have a booster on our Main Lodge, so cellphone coverage is good.
-Long distance calls are available for purchase in the office.
+Long distance calls are available for purchase in the Saloon.
 Satellite internet is available in the main lodge for no extra charge.